 The first gin made in France inspired by the Cape Route

 Inspired by the Cape Route, Bartolomeo® is a French gin made in the Charente-Maritime region also renowned for its cognac, whose main ingredients come from the spice trade.
-This unique selection offers a surprising gin: at first peppery, the palette then opens to fresh and expressive citrus aromas.
-Round and smooth, Bartolomeo® is perfect in mixology.
+This unique selection offers a surprising gin: peppery at first, the palette then opens to fresh and expressive citrus aromas.
+Round and smooth, Bartolomeo® is perfect for mixology.

 Gold medal, IWSC, Design & Media.
 2018